 It is open to any currently U.S. licensed practicing Physical Therapist.
 Foreign trained therapists licensed and practicing in the U.S. that have documented work experience of at least 6 months are also eligible to apply.

-Scholarships are available for SUPT alumni, SUPT clinical instructors, employees of Valley Health Systems, Inova Health Systems, and West Virginia University Hospital- East.
+Scholarships are available for SUPT alumni, employees of Clinical Sites for SU DPT, employees of Valley Health Systems, Inova Health Systems, and West Virginia University Hospital- East.

 Janine Hatch, PT, DPT, MS, GCS